MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

   arm-none-eabi-ld: region `SRAM' overflowed by 4016 bytes microej/lib/microejapp.o: In function `_java_internStrings_end':

 The RAM requirements of the BSP (with printf), FreeRTOS, the MicroEJ Application and MicroEJ Runtime do not fit in the 8k of SRAM.
-It is possible to link within 8k of RAM by cstomizing a MicroEJ Tiny Application on a baremetal device (without a RTOS) but this is not the purpose of this tutorial.
-See https://docs.microej.com/en/latest/PlatformDeveloperGuide/tiny.html for more information.
+It is possible to link within 8k of RAM by customizing a :ref:`MicroEJ Tiny Application<core-tiny>` on a baremetal device (without a RTOS) but this is not the purpose of this tutorial.

 Instead, this tutorial will switch to another device, the Luminary Micro Stellaris LM3S6965EVB.
 This device is almost identical as the LM3S811EVB but it has 256k of flash memory and 64k of SRAM.
 Updating the values in the linker script ``standalone.ld`` is sufficient to create a valid BSP port for this device.

 .. code-block:: diff